-In cases where peer on peer abuse is identified we will follow the procedures laid out in our peer on peer abuse policy, taking a contextual approach to support all children and young people who have been affected by the situation.
+In cases where child on child abuse is identified we will follow the procedures laid out in our child on child abuse policy, taking a contextual approach to support all children and young people who have been affected by the situation.

-Some of these behaviours will be handled with reference to other policies in school such as the behaviour policy, antibullying policy, child protection policy and online safety policy, although if any doubt over the correct response, staff, volunteers and visitors should not hesitate to report concerns following normal safeguarding procedures.
+Some of these behaviours will be handled with reference to other policies in school such as the behaviour policy, anti- bullying policy, child protection policy and online safety policy, although if any doubt over the correct response, staff, volunteers and visitors should not hesitate to report concerns following normal safeguarding procedures.

-Our peer on peer abuse policy includes the following information:
+Our child on child abuse policy includes the following information:

-- Procedures to minimise the risk of peer on peer abuse. - How allegations are recorded, and dealt with. - Clear processes as to how victims, perpetrators and any other children affected will be supported
+- Procedures to minimise the risk of child on child abuse. - How allegations are recorded, and dealt with. - Clear processes as to how victims, perpetrators and any other children affected will be supported

-Our peer on peer abuse policy covers all aspects of peer on peer abuse but concentrates on peer on peer abuse in the context of sexual harassment and sexual violence.
-It is compliant with the statutory guidance on peer-on-peer abuse as set out in KCSiE(September 2019) and should be read in conjunction with the Local Safeguarding Children Board's (LSCB) Safeguarding Policy and Procedures, and any relevant Practice Guidance.
+Our child on child abuse policy covers all aspects of child on child abuse but concentrates on child on child abuse in the context of sexual harassment and sexual violence.
+It is compliant with the statutory guidance on child-on-child abuse as set out in new KCSiE guidance (September 2024) and should be read in conjunction with the Local Safeguarding Children Partnership (LSCP) Safeguarding Policy and Procedures, and any relevant Local Authority Practice Guidance.
 The school has also written this policy taking into account the 'Sexual Violence and Sexual Harassment between Children in Schools and Colleges' guidance 2018.